shopping Cascara sagrada - two varieties

 habitat and range for cascara sagrada

-Cascara sagrada is native from northern California to British Columbia and east to the Rocky Mountains in Montana.
+Cascara sagrada herb is native from northern California to British Columbia and east to the Rocky Mountains in Montana.

 03.